gitcoinco/web/docs/API.md

 Gitcoin provides a simple HTTPS API to access data without having to run your own Ethereum node.
 The API is live at https://gitcoin.co/api/v0.1

+### Grants

+Get a full list of grants at https://gitcoin.co/grants/grants.json

+Get a list of contributors to each Gitcoin Grants Round at https://gitcoin.co/grants/contributions/roundX.json where X is the round number, (1-7 supported as of Oct 2020)

+Get a list of contributors to a Gitcoin Grant at https://gitcoin.co/grants/contributions/grantX.json where X is the ID of the grant.
+You must be authenticated as a team member of the grant to access the data.

+These APIs are purposefully minimalistic, as we are trying very hard to limit the scope of the data retrieval methods in order to support narrow use cases..

 ### Datatypes

 Beyond simple datatypes like `string` or `integer` the API returns datatypes like dates that are serialized in a very specific fashion.